-In this article, we’re going to share five tips to get the most out of AWS SAM templates.
+In this blog, we’re going to share five tips to get the most out of AWS SAM templates.
 So, without further ado, let’s dive right in.

 As serverless architectures grow, common patterns get reimplemented across teams, and projects.
 This can really hurt development velocity and lead to wasted effort.
 To avoid that, AWS has come up with nested applications in AWS SAM and the AWS Serverless Application Repository (SAR) to make these patterns shareable publicly and privately.

 Nested applications are based on a concept in AWS CloudFormation called nested stacks.
 Serverless applications are deployed as stacks that contain one or more other serverless application stacks.

 Let’s take an example.
 If we want to build an API made up of AWS Lambda and Amazon API Gateway, we can use AWS Serverless Application Model to create Lambda functions, configure API Gateway, then deploy and manage them both.
 Now, we want to secure this API.
 API Gateway offers several methods for doing this.
 Let’s say we want to implement basic HTTP Basic Auth.
 So, instead of creating this functionality from scratch, we can search for it in SAR.

 We can review the AWS SAM template, license, and permissions provided.
 If it meets our requirements, we simply copy the SAM Template of it and put it in our application SAM template under the “Resources” tag.

 These applications will have a type: AWS::Serverless::Application

 Now, we can check the output of this application and refer to that in the main API Authorizer, as below:

 With this simple piece of code, we can reuse any existing code resided in SAR.